 NHTSA - Category Code - TPETYP Code Name Definition TPE1 Engine A device intended for use in a motor vehicle for changing fuel energy to mechanical energy.
 TPE2 Transmission A device intended for use in a motor vehicle that uses gearing or torque conversion to effect a change in the ratio between engine revolutions per minute and driving wheel revolutions per minute.
 TPE3 Right front fender A covering over a motor vehicle's right front wheels to prevent road debris from splattering.
 TPE4 Left front fender A covering over a motor vehicle's left front wheels to prevent road debris from splattering.
 TPE5 Hood The hinged part of a motor vehicle body that covers the top of the engine compartment of front engine motor vehicles.
 TPE6 Right front door The right front hinged side panel of a motor vehicle that permits an occupant to enter or leave the passenger compartment.
-TPE7 Left front door The left front hinged side panel of a motor vehicle that permits an occupant to enter or leave the passenger compartment.
-TPE8 Right rear door The right rear hinged side panel of a motor vehicle that permits an occupant to enter or leave the passenger compartment.
-TPE9 Left rear door The left rear hinged side panel of a motor vehicle that permits an occupant to enter or leave the passenger compartment.
-TPE10 Sliding or cargo door(s) The sliding or hinged door of a motor vehicle that covers the area used for carrying cargo or other property.
-TPE11 Front bumper A guard that protects the front of a motor vehicle from impacts.
+TPE7 Left front door The left front hinged side panel of a motor vehicle that permits an occupant to enter or leave TDEO D:1/ 1 the passenger compartment.
+TPE8 Right rear door The right rear hinged side panel of a motor vehicle that permits an occupant to enter or leave TPE9 Left rear door the passenger compartment.
+IFE9 Left fear door The left rear hinged side panel of a motor vehicle that permits an occupant to enter or leave the passenger compartment.
+TPE10 Sliding or cargo door(s) The sliding or hinged door of a motor vehicle 11 L10 Shung of cargo door(s) that covers the area used for carrying cargo or other property.
+TPE11 Front bumper A guard that protects the front of a motor vehicle 11 211 from impacts.
 TPE12 Rear bumper A guard that protects the rear of a motor vehicle from impacts.
-TPE13 Right rear quarter panel (passenger cars) The right rear section of a motor vehicle's body shell that incorporates the rear fender and usually also the C-pillar.
-TPE14 Left rear quarter panel (passenger cars) The left rear section of a motor vehicle's body shell that incorporates the rear fender and usually also the C-pillar.
-TPE15 Right-side assembly (MPVs) The portion of an MPV that occupies the right-side section from the A-pillar rearwards.
-TPE16 Left-side assembly (MPVs) The portion of an MPV that occupies the left-side section from the A-pillar rearwards.
-TPE17 Pickup box and/or cargo box (LDTs) The rear part of a motor vehicle such as a pick- up truck or light duty truck that is separate from the passenger cab and is intended to carry property.
+TPE13 Right rear quarter panel The right rear section of a motor vehicle's body (passenger cars) shell that incorporates the rear fender and usually also the C-pillar.
+TPE14 Left rear quarter panel The left rear section of a motor vehicle's body (passenger cars) shell that incorporates the rear fender and usually also the C-pillar.
+TPE15 Right-side assembly (MPVs) The portion of an MPV that occupies the right- side section from the A-pillar rearwards.
+TPE16 Left-side assembly (MPVs) The portion of an MPV that occupies the left- side section from the A-pillar rearwards.
+TPE17 Pickup box and/or cargo box The rear part of a motor vehicle such as a pick- (LDTs) up truck or light duty truck that is separate from the passenger cab and is intended to carry property.

-TPE18 , , , The rear, hinged panel of a motor vehicle that covers the rear most portion of the vehicle. tailgate, or hatchback -
+TPE18 Rear door(s) (both doors in The rear, hinged panel of a motor vehicle that case of double doors), deck lid, covers the rear most portion of the vehicle. tailgate, or hatchback